segmentio/segment-docs/src/connections/destinations/catalog/actions-salesforce/index.md

 The Salesforce (Actions) destination provides the following benefits over the classic Salesforce destination:
 - **Fewer settings**.
 Data mapping for actions-based destinations happens during configuration, which eliminates the need for most settings.
 - **Clearer mapping of data**.
 Actions-based destinations enable you to define the mapping between the data Segment receives from your source, and the data Segment sends to Salesforce.
 - **OAuth 2.0 support**.
-Authentication with Salesforce leverages OAuth 2.0 instead of a username/password.
+Authentication with Salesforce uses OAuth 2.0 instead of a username/password.
 - **Flexible match keys**.
 Upsert and update records based on any match key, including external IDs, record IDs, email and other object fields.
 - **Batch support**.
 Reduce Salesforce overages and rate-limit errors by batching your Segment data to Salesforce's Bulk API 2.0.